grahampugh/grahampugh.github.io/_posts/2020-06-06-prestages-setup-assistant.md

 Let me know in the comments or in Slack (and let Apple and your MDM provider know) if you have encountered this issue with other MDM providers.

+**UPDATE:** Aaron Polley has written a post which details how you can use undocumented MDM parameters to skip Setup Assistant panes at all times, including on computers that cannot be enrolled to MDM using DEP!
+Read the post here: [macOS Setup Assistant Preferences (Skip Screens)](https://www.aarondavidpolley.com/macos-setup-assistant-preferences-skip-screens/).

 {% include urls.md %}